pemcg/manageiq-automation-howto-guide/chapter15/provisioning_objects.md

 The **Task Object** is created once the VM Provisioning _Request_ has been approved.
 Most of the information in the preceding Request Object is propagated into the Task Object, most importantly the Options Hash.

-The Task Object has a similar set of Methods to the Request Object...
+The Task Object has a similar set of Methods to the Request Object:

 ```
 miq_provision.add_tag